Anthrocon/www/content/Venue/hotel/index.md

 {{< center >}}# Hotels for Anthrocon{{< /center >}}

+{{< center >}}
-{{< center >}}Anthrocon has partnered with many hotels within the locale of the David L. Lawrence Convention Center, offering special rates for our attendees.
+Anthrocon has partnered with many hotels within the locale of the David L. Lawrence Convention Center, offering special rates for our attendees.

-**Online pre-registration will temporarily pause between February 23rd to 26th, 2025 to improve the General hotel booking experience, and re-open on February 27th.** A valid Anthrocon registration is required to make an Anthrocon-hotel block reservation.
+**Online pre-registration will temporarily pause between February 23rd to 26th, 2025, to improve the general hotel booking experience, and reopen on February 27th.** A valid Anthrocon registration is required to make an Anthrocon-hotel block reservation.
 Register for the con on [our Registration page](/registration).
 {{< /center >}}

 {{< center >}}[Booking process](#booking-process) - [Tips for Finding Rooms](#tips-for-finding-rooms) - [Hotel options](#hotel-options) - [FAQs](#frequently-asked-questions){{< /center >}}